 - Add a Metrics Visualization to a Dashboard for instructions on saving a metrics visualization as a Dashboard Panel.

 To assign a name to a visualization, hover over the tab, click the dotted icon, and select Rename.
 Enter a new name and click Rename.

 Add additional visualizations

 You can create up to 16 visualizations on the Metrics page.
-To add a new visualization, click + on the tab bar at the top of the page (see previous figure).
+To add a new visualization, click + in the tab bar and select Metrics (in the classic UI, select Metrics and click + in the tab bar).
 The settings on all the tabs are automatically saved and persist if you leave the Metrics page or log out of the Sumo Logic session.

 If you have 16 tabs and create a new visualization, it replaces the visualization on the current tab.

 Display selected queries

 By default, all queries (up to six) are displayed in the chart area on the Metrics page.
 To hide a query from the chart without deleting it, click the icon to the left of the query.
 The icon becomes faded.